-We have audited the financial report of Master Electricians Association Queensland Industrial Organisation of Employers (the Association) and its controlled entities (the Group), which comprises the statement of financial position as at 30 June 2019, the statement of profit and loss, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the certificates by the members.
+We have audited the financial report of Master Electricians Association Queensland Industrial Organisation of Employers (the Association) and its controlled entities (the Group), which comprises the statement of financial position as at 30 June 2020, the statement of profit and loss, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the certificates by the members.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Group as at 30 June 2019, and of its financial performance and its cash flows for the year then ended in accordance with the Tier 1 reporting requirements of the Australian Accounting Standards and the Industrial Relations Act 2016
+In our opinion, the accompanying financial report of the Group is in accordance with the followings:

+- (a) Giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance for the year then ended. - (b) Complying with Australian Accounting Standards report and the Industrial Relations Act 2016.